oblivia-simplex/Narrativity/2_AAA_Editorial.md

-you should think me somewhat sparing of my narrative on my first setting out, --- bear with me, --- and let me go on, and tell my story my own way: --- or if I should seem now and then to trifle upon the road, --- or should sometimes put on a fool\'s cap with a bell to it, for a moment or two as we pass along, --- don\'t fly off, --- but rather courteously give me credit for a little more wisdom than appears upon my outside; --- and as we jog on, either laugh with me, or at me, or in short, do anything, --- only keep your temper.
+you should think me somewhat sparing of my narrative on my first setting out, --- bear with me, --- and let me go on, and tell my story my own way: --- or if I should seem now and then to trifle upon the road, --- or should sometimes put on a fool's cap with a bell to it, for a moment or two as we pass along, --- don't fly off, --- but rather courteously give me credit for a little more wisdom than appears upon my outside; --- and as we jog on, either laugh with me, or at me, or in short, do anything, --- only keep your temper.